National review of leadership apprenticeships: What schools need to know

 This programme is designed for staff who have already trained as Thrive Practitioners and are ready to deepen their expertise and leadership.
 Participants progress to become Thrive Advanced Practitioners, train as Family Thrive course leaders, and also achieve the Level 5 Operations Manager standard.

-If leadership standards were to lose levy funding in future, schools would need to fund this level of development directly from their own budgets.
+Once this route has been defunded (earliest September 2026), schools will need to fund this level of development directly from their own budgets.

 Why timing matters